kmarkus/microblx/README.md

 Some blocks have external dependencies and may fail.
 Check for a README in the respective subdirectory.

-Note: currently blocks are not installed yet, but used from the location where they are built.
+Note: currently blocks are not installed yet, but instead used from the location where they are built.
 This will change soon.

-1. Source the env.sh script to setup Lua module paths:
+### Source the env.sh script to setup Lua module paths

 ```sh
 $ . env.sh
 ```

+That's it.

 Documentation
 -------------

  - [Quickstart](/doc/quickstart.md)
  - [User manual](/doc/manual.md)
  - [API Changes](/API_Changes.md)